5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 \_SB.PCI0.XXXX._STA = Zero
 ```

-Please refer to the ASL language basics for the specific setting of the enable bit of the `_STA` method.
+Please refer to the ASL basics for the specific setting of the enable bit of the `_STA` method.

 The main reason why this method works in practice is that in the ACPI specification the `_STA` method has a higher priority than `_INI`, `_ADR` of `_HID` in the OS OSPM module for device state evaluation and initialization and the return value of `_STA` itself is an integer.

-Example of an operation that cannot use this method:
+**Example** of an operation that cannot use this method:

 ```asl
 Method (_STA, 0, NotSerialized)